furqanistic/deployment/README.md

 ls
 ```

-Check Git remote:
+Check remote:

 ```bash
 git remote -v
 ```

-For a private repository it should look similar to:
+For a private repository, it should look similar to:

 ```text
 origin  git@github.com:johndoe/my-app.git